 The software requirements (included in VM) are:

 Operating System: Ubuntu Xenial Xerus or Ubuntu Bionic Beaver

 Software dependency: CMake 2.8, Gazebo 9, and libgazebo9-dev

 Obtain the plugin source code as a zip package.
 This function creates a folder called

 GazeboPlugin in your current working directory and compresses it as

-Unzip the package on your Linux platform, for this example we unpack to
+Unzip the package on your Linux platform.
+For this example, unpack the files to

-Run the following commands in the terminal to compile the plugin to
+Run these commands in the terminal to compile the plugin.

 if exist('GazeboPlugin', 'dir') rmdir('GazeboPlugin', 's'); end if exist('GazeboPlugin.zip', 'file') delete('GazeboPlugin.zip'); end